 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one and do not take more than 2 doses of norfloxacin in one day.

 What SIDE EFFECTS can this medicine cause?

 Norfloxacin may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - stomach cramps

 Some side effects can be serious.
-If you experience any of the following symptoms, or those mentioned in the IMPORTANT WARNING section, stop taking norfloxacin and call your doctor immediately:
+If you experience any of the following symptoms, call your doctor immediately, but do not stop taking norfloxacin without talking to your doctor:

 - severe diarrhea (watery or bloody stools) that may occur with or without fever and stomach cramps (may occur up to 2 months or more after your treatment)

 - hallucinations (seeing things or hearing voices that do not exist)

 - not trusting others or feeling that others want to harm you

 - uncontrollable shaking of a part of the body